 Make Your Patio Furniture Last a Lifetime with These Tips and Tricks

-From teak to wicker, outdoor furniture comes with different levels of care—and wear and tear.
-Here are the pros and cons of each.
+From teak to wicker to light-weight aluminum, outdoor furniture comes with different levels of care.
+Here are some options and how to care for them.

 When it comes to buying outdoor furniture, don’t skip corners on cheap pieces that will need replacing every season.
 By investing in furniture that is well-made, sourced, and designed, you’ll end up with a comfortable outdoor space for lounging year-round with less maintenance and repair.